 This will open up an online form for you to record the household’s details.
 Upon submitting the form the information will be transferred to your chosen council and you or the household you have referred will be contacted within 48 hours.

-Please note this is not an application for social housing which should be applied for separately using our housing register application form.
+Please note this is not an application for social housing which should be applied for by joining the BCP Housing register

 What happens next?